 2. Phase 2..."What the hell did I get myself into?!": Needs a lot of Direction and Discussion

-At this point, the employee is feeling overwhelmed, frustrated and is fantasizing about how to get out of the situation.
+At this point, the employee is feeling overwhelmed, and frustrated and is fantasizing about how to get out of the situation.
 They need clear and specific direction (as they did in Phase 1), but now they also need a lot of support.
-That support comes in the way of discussions, explanations, allowing venting of frustrations, and providing perspective and reassurance.
+That support comes in the way of discussions, and explanations, allowing venting of frustrations, and providing perspective and reassurance.
 If these needs aren't met, there will be great losses of resources of all kinds.
-We can expect poor performance, low employee engagement and retention.
-However, if needs are met at this phase, the person will quickly move onto Phase 3, which is where competency and productivity begins to take hold.
+We can expect poor performance, low employee engagement, and retention.
+However, if needs are met at this phase, the person will quickly move on to Phase 3, which is where competency and productivity begin to take hold.

 3. Phase 3..."I think I got this now": Needs a sounding board/safety net

 By this time, the employee has developed competence in the task or goal.
-They are coming freshly out of Phase 2, so they are a bit unsure.
+They are coming fresh out of Phase 2, so they are a bit unsure.
 At this phase, they no longer need specific guidance on how to do the task (they know that now!).
-They just need a bit of time to work through their work and do some double checks.
-They need a mentor or a leader who can act as a sounding board or a safety net to give them that last boost of confidence so that they can move onto the final phase.
+They just need a bit of time to work through their work and do some double-checks.
+They need a mentor or a leader who can act as a sounding board or a safety net to give them that last boost of confidence so that they can move on to the final phase.

 4. Phase 4..."It feels great to be a top performer!": Needs autonomy and growth

-When you begin to recognize these phases and either ask for the help that you need or know how and when to provide that support to a new hire or employee, then and only then will we realize the full potential of our human resources.
+When you begin to recognize these phases and either ask for the help that you need or know-how and when to provide that support to a new hire or employee, then and only then will you realize the full potential of our human resources.
 How much productivity is left on the table due to poor onboarding?
-How much employee engagement and joy at work has been lost because we didn't know what do ask for or what was needed?
+How much employee engagement and joy at work has been lost because we didn't know what to ask for or what was needed?

 Try these simple steps to realize more productivity and joy!